 What is the Process of Naming Manta Rays around Hawaii?

-When you first encounter a new manta ray along the Kona Coast, the “unwritten rule in town” is to capture a picture of their belly side (showing their unique markings).
+When you first encounter a new manta ray along the Kona Coast, the “unwritten rule in town” is to capture a picture of its belly side (showing its unique markings).
 You’d then submit that photo to the Manta Pacific Research Foundation.

 The picture is compared to over 300 manta rays in the database.
 If the pattern concludes as unique, you (the person who submitted the application) now hold the naming rights.

 Once you have decided on a name, you will be able to recognize the manta the next time it visits you.

 How do We at Manta Ray Advocates Contribute to Naming Manta Rays?

 Connecting people with animals is our main goal when choosing a name for the manta rays.
 We create Facebook competitions, where advocates select names for new manta rays, which successfully generates interest in marine animals and hopefully future ocean preservation.